safinal/compositional-image-retrieval/README.md

 python run.py --config ./config/config.yaml
 ```
 ## 🫶🏻 Acknowledgment
-We thank the creators of [OpenCLIP](https://github.com/mlfoundations/open_clip) for their invaluable contributions to the development of vision-language models.
+We thank the authors of [DistilBERT](https://arxiv.org/abs/1910.01108) and [ViTamin](https://beckschen.github.io/vitamin) and the creators of [OpenCLIP](https://github.com/mlfoundations/open_clip) for their invaluable contributions to the development of vision-language models.

 ## 🤝🏼 Contributions
 We welcome contributions from the community to make this repository better!